jsom1/jsom1.github.io/_walkthroughs/WifineticTwo.md

 ```
 for i in {1..254}; do ping -c 1 192.168.1.$i | grep "64 bytes" | cut -d " " -f 4; done
 ```
-Unfortunately, the terminal freezes when we use this command.
+Unfortunately, the terminal freezes once again when we use this command.

 After checking *iwconfig*, I realized something went wrong and I wasn't connected to the network.\\
 So, I deleted my configuration file (*wpa_supplicant.conf*), and created a new one with *wpa_passphrase*: